-There are five magical days per year when the possibilities are endless, the views are breathtaking, and the National Park entrance fees are waived.
-For the 2019 calendar, these days fall on January 2 (Martin Luther King Jr. Day), April 20 (the first day of National Park Week), August 25 (the National Park Service’s birthday), September 28 (National Public Lands Day), and November 11 (Veterans Day).
+There are five magical days per year when the possibilities are endless, the views are breathtaking, and the national park entrance fees are waived.
+For the 2020 calendar, these free national park days fall on:

-While some parks offer free entrance all year long, the national parks in California that normally charge a fee but participate in the free-entrance days are:
+While some parks offer free entrance all year long, the national parks in California that normally charge a fee and participate in the National Park Service free days are:

-Please note that the entrance-fee waiver does not include any additional fees such as parking fees, camping costs, boat launch fees, transportation, or special tours.
-Additionally, as with all shared lands, it is important to take out what is brought in, avoid littering, and resist damaging the lands, so that they may live on for generations to come.
+Please note that the national park admission fee waiver does not include any additional charges such as parking fees, camping costs, boat-launch fees, transportation, or special tours.
+Additionally, as with all shared lands, it is important to take out what is brought in, avoid littering, and resist damaging the lands so they may live on for generations to come.